BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation: Introduction

 In the context of a project funded by the French Directorate General of Armaments, we focus on the Air Traffic Control (ATC) communications low-resource domain.
 The ATC domain presents unique challenges for ASR: non-native speech, noisy conditions, and specialized phraseology.
 Transcribed data from this domain are scarce, whereas large amounts of untranscribed ATC speech are readily available \cite{zuluaga2022atco2}.
 In order to improve ATC speech recognition, different works have been proposed over the years, on simulated data \cite{ferreiros2012speech}, using a complex cascaded architecture \cite{9174746}, through a challenge \cite{pellegrini2019airbus}, and using diverse datasets \cite{badrinath2022automatic}.
 XLS-R and Whisper were studied on ATC data and showed promising results \cite{zuluaga2023does,van2024whisper}.
 All these previous works are based on the use of labeled ATC data only.
 Seeing how Whisper already provides a strong base for ATC ASR, we propose to leverage a large amount of unlabeled ATC speech to further improve Whisper's speech recognition.

 In this paper, we propose BEARD (BEST-RQ Encoder Adaptation with Re-training and Distillation), a framework that adapts Whisper’s encoder with unlabeled speech to improve ASR performance on new domains.
 Unlike traditional SSL methods, which are designed to pre-train speech encoders from scratch, BEARD makes use of Whisper’s already powerful encoder.
 By combining self-supervised learning and distillation, BEARD re-trains Whisper's encoder on untranscribed speech while preserving its complementarity with the decoder.
 We show that BEARD gives a stronger base to fine-tune on low-resource labeled data from the same domain.
-Using BEARD decreases significantly the word error rate on the ATCO2 corpus compared to previous works \cite{zuluaga2023does,van2024whisper} and a model fine-tuning using only labeled data.
-Compared to previous studies, we apply an SSL objective to a middle-layer of the speech encoder and use distillation at the same time.
+Using BEARD decreases significantly the word error rate (WER) on the ATCO2 corpus w.r.t.\ previous works \cite{zuluaga2023does,van2024whisper} and a model fine-tuning using only labeled data.
+W.r.t.\ previous studies, we apply an SSL objective to a middle-layer of the speech encoder and use distillation at the same time.
 To the best of our knowledge, this is the first work that leverages self-supervised learning to improve Whisper.